fs-c/v0/bluestreak/bluestreak-supervisor/README.md

 Prints a list of all members and whether or not they are considered to be active, as defined [here](https://docs.google.com/document/d/12Boaps2E0rOaAaOxz2J1FLeD77ygEB-aKElijfVKkxg/edit#heading=h.swkror9gafa4).

-Note that this performs a lot of requests in a short span of time, you should not execute this more than once per minute.
+Note that this performs a lot of requests in a short span of time, you should not execute this more than once per minute. _I'm working on that._

 ### - `statistics.js`